 LM: Music is an experience.
 I’m not interested in silly concepts about music.
 It’s very rarely that conceptual music touches me — it has to touch me on a musical level.

 YJ: Have you made any musician or artist enemies?

 LM: Not that I know of.
 I try to treat everyone with respect and be nice.
-I’m sure that there are plenty of people who dislike me, but then they dislike me for what I represent and the work I do, not because I treated them badly, and that’s totally OK.
+I’m sure that plenty of people dislike me, but then they dislike me for what I represent and the work I do, not because I treated them badly, and that’s totally OK.
 Who wants to be liked by everybody?
-It’s impossible, and those who try end up lying and cheating.
+It’s impossible, and those who try to end up lying and cheating.

 YJ: Have you joined any political activities?
 Physical actions like demonstrations in the street?

 LM: No, I haven’t been part of any demonstrations.
 I feel bad about that; I should have done that.
 But I have helped out with some political matters, like designing logos and shirts for causes that I agree with.
 I admire people who get involved in politics.